-Inside: Here’s my first time mom baby registry checklist, with everything you need and nothing you don’t.
-And to make registering easy, I made a free checklist printable for you to download below.
+Here’s my first time mom baby registry checklist with everything you need and nothing you don’t.
+And to make registering easy, I made a free checklist printable for you to download below!

 When should you start a baby registry?

-Heart Doppler: I didn’t have this with Hudson, but I decided to buy one for Ella and it gave me so much peace of mind.
-I loved that I could check the baby’s heartbeat at any time of the day.
-Some may think it’s too excessive, but it was cheap and made me feel better.
+I love that I can check the baby’s heartbeat at any time of the day.
+Some may think it’s too excessive, but the doppler is affordable and makes me feel better.

-Abdominal Binder: I put this on within the first 24 hours after having my babies and kept it on for the first week.
-It helped my stomach shrink back to its normal size so quickly.
+Abdominal Binder: I put this on within the first 24 hours after having my babies and keep it on for the first week.
+It helps my stomach shrink back to a normal size so quickly.

 Nursing Pillow: I only use this for a few months while my babies are small, but it makes breastfeeding so much more comfortable.
 It also doubles as a pillow for them to do tummy time and sit up with when they get older.